QM5. Tables with Word for Microsoft Office 365

 Note: Have fun with it, you can make it funny, scary, and even longer.
 Think of the fun Dr. Seuss must have had!

-17. Be sure this is shared with your teacher so you and your classmate get credit.
+4. Share your poems and the comments added with your teacher so you and your classmate get credit.

 Completing this Quest